tabahi/EmergingResearchTopics2022/README.md

 # EmergingResearchTopics2022
- Sankey diagram web preview For Emerging Research Topics during late 2022
+ Sankey diagram web preview For Emerging Research Topics during late 2022 generated using BERTtopic on semanticscholar data for 6 months.
+The topics extracted from BERTtopic over 6 months are then linked together to see a temporal pattern of emerging, merging, diverging or fading research topics.

 [View sankey diagram here](https://tabahi.github.io/EmergingResearchTopics2022/)